AshKyd/briscycle/source/brisbane-city/bike-hire-in-brisbane/index.md

 description: One of the better ways to explore a new city is by bike, because you can take as much time as you like to stop wherever something catches your eye.
 fbComments: http://briscycle.com/bike-hire-in-brisbane/
 ---
-One of the better ways to explore a new city is by bike, because you can take as much time as you like to stop wherever something catches your eye.
+One of the better ways to explore a new city is by bike, because you can take as much time as you like, stop wherever something catches your eye, and get a real perspective of life in Brisbane.

-Brisbane is a great city for cycling because the city centre is ringed with bike paths, and the CityCycle bike hire scheme is pretty good for visitors too.
+Brisbane is a great city for cycling because the city centre is ringed with bike paths, and there are two dockless bike share schemes in the city.

-<h3>CityCycle Bike Hire Day Pass</h3>
-A day pass on the local cycle hire scheme, <a href="http://www.citycycle.com.au/">CityCycle</a> costs $2.00 and is available online.
-The system is automated so you check out a bike using the terminal beside each station, and like many European cities the first 30 minutes of hire is free.

-If you’d prefer not to pay usage fees, there is no penalty for checking a bike back in before the 30 minutes has expired and then check it out again straight away.
-This means you can hire a bike effectively for the whole day for $2.00, as long as you remember to check it back in periodically.

-The online subscription requires a credit card, and sends an email with an account number you can use to check out a bike.
-This website is not optimised for mobile, so it's recommended that you do this before leaving home.
-You will additionally need to register for each person in your party as a subscription can only hire out one bike at a time.

-<h3>CityCycle Stations</h3>
-The CityCycle network starts at Newstead and follows the river to St Lucia, covering areas such as New Farm, the CBD and West End.

-Many of the inner train stations have CityCycle stations nearby, including the Roma Street, Central Station and South Bank.
-If you’re staying close to the city then chances are there are CityCyle stations nearby, but if you're a little further out you can catch the train to most stations near in the CBD.

-The <a href="../map/">Briscycle Map</a> shows all the operational CityCycle stations and is accessible on mobile when you're on the go.
-Bookmark it before you head out.

-<h3>Limitations</h3>
+## Bike share (and scooters too!)

+Before heading out, you should download and sign up to both [Neuron](https://www.rideneuron.com/) and [Beam](https://www.ridebeam.com/).

+Subscription is free, and you can see a map of all the hire bikes and scooters in your area.

+## Wear a helmet
 Australian law requires you wear a helmet at all times while you ride a bicycle.
+This is strictly enforced and the fines are quite steep, so don't risk it.

-There are occasionally public helmets provided at CityCycle stations, although the availability can vary so you may be caught out without one.
-You can buy a cheap helmet for under $20 from department stores in an emergency, otherwise you may have to walk.
+There are usually helmets provided on the bikes, although occasionally it may be damaged or missing.

+There will usually be another bike nearby with a helmet, so check around.
+You can also buy a cheap helmet for under $20 from department stores in an emergency.